osscar-org/educational-scientific-visualizations/README.md

 - [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/) for the widgets (dropdowns, sliders, ...)
 - [bqplot](https://github.com/bloomberg/bqplot) for plotting
 - [appmode](https://github.com/oschuett/appmode/) to convert a standard jupyter notebook into a "web app"
+- [voila](https://github.com/voila-dashboards/voila) another popular tool to convert a standard jupyter notebook into a "web app"
 - [mybinder](https://mybinder.org) to open notebooks on the web

 ## License